Skip to main content

 • Laryngeal paralysis is a condition that causes dysfunction of the larynx causing reduced ability to breathe deeply and can obstruct the airway.
 It can be a congenital condition of young dogs or may be due to a neuromuscular disease in older dogs.
 Clinical signs include coughing, noisy breathing, and exercise intolerance.
 A definitive diagnosis is made through an examination of the larynx with an endoscope or laryngoscope.
 Treatment of mild cases involves environmental management to reduce any stress on the larynx and medications used for flareups.
 More severe or congenital cases require surgery.

 • Leaky gut syndrome refers to an increase in the permeability of the intestines.
-This condition may be caused by any significant insult to the intestines.
+This condition may be caused by any significant damage to the intestines.
 Acute cases of leaky gut may be caused by infection, trauma, toxins, or medication overdoses.
 Chronic cases, in contrast, may be caused by food allergies, long-term NSAID use, or other causes.
-Your veterinarian will perform diagnostic tests to determine the underlying cause of your cat’s intestinal disease and treatments will be targeted at the specific underlying disease that is causing your cat’s leaky gut.
+Treatments will be targeted at the underlying disease causing your cat's leaky gut.

 • Leaky gut syndrome refers to an increase in the permeability of the intestines.
-This condition may be caused by any significant insult to the intestines.
+This condition may be caused by any significant damage to the intestines.
 Acute cases of leaky gut may be caused by infection, trauma, toxins, or medication overdoses.
 Chronic cases, in contrast, may be caused by food allergies, long-term NSAID use, or other causes.
-Your veterinarian will perform diagnostic tests to determine the underlying cause of your dog’s intestinal disease and treatments will be targeted at the specific underlying disease that is causing your dog’s leaky gut.
+Treatments will be targeted at the underlying disease causing your dog's leaky gut.